- Access to the water is reserved for members of the Olympic Basin partners.

 - Only vehicles authorized by the SPJD are allowed on the Olympic Basin deck.

-- Pets must be kept on a leash at all times on the site.
+- Pets must be on a leash at all times on the site.

-- Throwing stones or any other projectile into the water is prohibited.
+- Throwing stones or any other projectile in the water is prohibited.

 - Prior authorization from the SPJD must be obtained to use barbecues on the site.

 - Propane tanks must be kept outside the facilities in the designated areas.